AlexiaDelorme/project-spacex/testing/TESTING.md

     - Confirm that there is no 'Who is traveling?' section.
     - Confirm that a blank passenger form is displayed.
 - [x] Confirm that when you try to register a passenger without filling all the required fields, you get approriate error message from the form.
-- [x] Now submit a valid passenger form by clicking on the 'Register passenger' button, confirm that you get an alert message with a green icon with a message displaying that the passenger was saved.
+- [x] Now submit a valid passenger form by clicking on the 'Register passenger' button, confirm that you get an alert message confirming that the passenger was saved.
 - [x] After you closed the alert message, the collapsible button should now display the name of the passenger with a green check mark.
 When you try to click on the collapsible button, it should not expand.
 - [x] Make sure you register all the passengers for each trip available in your cart.
 Click on the 'Proceed payment' button, confirm that you are being taken to the third checkout page (payment page).

 **Test scenario: Payment page**
 - [x] Confirm that the progress bar is displayed at the top of the page and highlights the "Payment" step.
 - [x] Confirm that the navbar is hidden during the checkout process.
-- [x] When accessing the page, confirm that a payment form is loaded and that the trip summary is correct (trip details, passengers, subtotal and total).
+- [x] When accessing the page, confirm that a payment form is loaded and that the trip summary is correct (trip details, passengers, sub-total and total).
 - [x] Check that the choices for the month and year fields in the credit card form are correct.
 - [x] Try to submit the form without providing any credit card information, confirm that you get appropriate feedback.
 - [x] Try to submit the form providing an incorrect expiry date for your credit card, confirm that you get appropriate feedback.